chayavogel/Phase-3-Project/README.md

 Finds a moon instance by its name and returns the corresponding Moon object.

-### Instance Methods

-1. `save`

-Allows you to save a newly created moon instance to the database.
-The instance is added to the moons table.

-2. `update`

-Allows you to update the information of a moon both in its object and in the database.

-3. `delete`

-Allows you to delete a moon instance and remove its corresponding row from the database.

 ## helpers.py

 Each of the helper methods are called when its corresponding option on the menu is selected.

 ## seed.py

-Running this file will delete all previous data and populate the database with two planets and some of their moons.
+Running this file will delete all previous data and populate the database with all the planets and one of their moons.

 ### Usage